-There are still over 5,400 DB pension schemes outside the public sector1.
-Many are struggling with funding, and while 88% are closed to new entrants, the majority are still open for future accrual2.
+As of March 2019, there were still over 5,400 DB pension schemes outside the public sector1.
+Many are struggling with funding, and while 89% are closed to new entrants, the majority are still open for future accrual2.
 Employees in these schemes are still notching up additional years of service in support of pension entitlement, and the resultant benefits harmonisation and cost issues for HRDs are challenging to say the least.

 So for many HRDs it’s more a question of ‘when’ rather than ‘if’ closure for accrual becomes inevitable.
 And when the time comes, the work for HR in managing the transition is substantial and brings unique challenges:

 Understanding how to meet commitments to current, previous, retired and retiring staff